 This device is worn by the employee for the entire shift, with the microphone placed near either ear.
 At the conclusion of the shift, noise level data is retrieved and analyzed to determine if noise is excessive.

 Noise dosimetry (monitoring) has been conducted for many occupations at the University of Maryland.
-A summary of noise dosimetry that has been conducted during the past several years is available.

 Noise dosimetry has proven that employees working in the following areas must be enrolled into the Hearing Conservation Program: